dan-s-mueller/aerospace_chatbot/docs/source/help/overview.rst

 Secret Keys
 ^^^^^^^^^^^

-Secret keys are set when the streamlit Home.py page is fully loaded.
-The secret keys are committed to environment variables.
-You can see the secret keys used on the homepage under the "Connection Status" expander.
-On each stremalit page, these secret keys are also accessible via the secrets variable output via ``admin.st_setup_page``.
+Secret keys are set when the streamlit app loads.

 The exception is for LOCAL_DB_PATH, which is set only as an environment variable.
 This is for portability reasons to Docker and other deployments.